 New York is a “no-fault” state, which means that your own insurance company pays for medical treatment and other out-of-pocket losses through your Personal Injury Protection (PIP) coverage, regardless of who caused the accident.
 However, if you suffered a serious injury in the crash, then you can file a lawsuit against the at-fault driver.
 Through this type of personal injury claim, you can recover financial compensation for your indirect losses, including pain and suffering and loss of enjoyment of life.

-The Odierno Law Firm fights for the rights of injury victims throughout Long Island.
+The personal injury lawyers at Odierno Law Firm fight for the rights of injury victims throughout Long Island.
 If you have suffered a serious injury in a motor vehicle accident, we will help you get compensation for pain and suffering and other losses.
 Reach out to our law offices today to schedule a free consultation with a Long Island pain and suffering lawyer.

 What Are Pain & Suffering Damages?

 In any personal injury case, you may be entitled to 3 types of damages: economic, non-economic, and punitive damages.
 Economic damages pay for your direct financial losses, while non-economic damages cover intangible losses.
 Punitive damages punish a wrongdoer for engaging in intentional or reckless conduct.

 Pain and suffering falls into the broad category of non-economic damages.
 There are two types of pain and suffering: physical pain and suffering and mental pain and suffering (or emotional distress).
 Generally, physical pain and suffering includes any type of discomfort that a person has suffered or will suffer in the future because of the injuries caused by an accident.